-As they form a cluster and shiver to keep warm, they form moisture.
+Bees form moisture as they form a cluster and shiver to keep warm.
 The moisture is exposed to extreme weather patterns and condenses.
 The cold water drips, exposing the bees to death.

 2. Poor ventilation

-Poor ventilation on your old hives will expose the bees to imminent death threats.
-The bees will lack sufficient air hence will basically suffocate to death.
+Poor ventilation in your old hives will expose the bees to imminent death threats.
+The bees will lack sufficient air and hence will basically suffocate to death.
 Poor ventilation can also lead to blocked vents which frustrates the bees since they can’t move out of the hive to defecate.

 3. Pests and diseases